NCBI-Codeathons/bothie/README.md

 + Toxic Harmful Algal Bloom in the Saint Lucie Estuary:
 + metagenome size 3,448,844 bp
 + We ran with sourmash and result=1 Therefore, positive control works.

-## Why should we solve it?
-Finding the specific location of the microbes can be useful in determining which metagenomes might be responsible for the production of toxins.

-## What is Bothie?
-Bothie is a pipeline that could be used for the the retrieval of metagenomic samples with user-provided long queries, such as genomes for viruses, bacteria, or fungi.

 ## How to use Bothie